futurice-oss/procboy/README.md

 Process Boy
 ===========

-A process manager inspired by Procfile-based Foreman.
+A process manager to help run development enviroments with ease.
-Aims to make it a breeze to run multiple processes on the background for development.

-Requires Python 3.4+

 Running
 =======